Misbehaviour will be heading to cinemas next March.

-A new comedy drama set around the 1970 Miss World competition, Misbehaviour began filming last November in and around the London area.
-The shoot has just about wrapped up now, and a first image from the movie has been released.
+A new comedy drama set around the 1970 Miss World competition, Misbehaviour began filming in November 2018 in and around the London area.
+The shoot wrapped up at the end of January this year, and to salute the fact, the first image from the film was unveiled.

 Said image features the brilliant Gugu Mbatha-Raw, and she’s part of an impressive ensemble cast that also includes Keira Knightley, Greg Kinnear, Rhys Ifans, Lesley Manville, Jesse Buckley, Keeley Hawes and Phyllis Logan.